 Perhaps it is a bit outdated to talk about the good leader, but there are certainly a number of concrete tips that reflect the basis of leadership:

 Discover the leader in yourself

-Do you find the tips handy, but are you looking for more floor and want to develop your skills?
-Do you want to know what leader you are and how you can hone your leadership skills to become a modern, coaching leader?
-Our training Coaching leadership may be a good training for you!
-If you are still looking for another training, you can feel free to scroll through our complete course overview to see which training suits you.Link
+Do you find the tips useful, but are you looking for more depth and want to develop your skills?
+Do you want to know what kind of leader you are and how you can polish your leadership skills to become a modern, coaching leader?
+Our training Coaching Leadership might be a good training for you!
+If you are looking for another training, feel free to scroll through our complete course overview to see which training fits your needs.Link

 The word ' reorganisation ' evokes negative associations with many employees, which is not always entirely unjustified.
 A reorganization is often the result of economic shrinkage, a merger or takeover.
 Redundancy, the merging of functions, relocation to another workplace and an increase in workload can be the result.
 Sometimes, however, a company's rapid growth is a reason to reorganize.
 Employees are often given challenging tasks and responsibilities, may welcome new colleagues on the work floor and have the opportunity to acquire new knowledge and skills.
 Workers generally experience this as a positive change.